 Mauritius is a very beautiful island without any doubt.
-There are so much more to see apart from what the tourist guides show us.
+There is so much more to see apart from what the tourist guides show us.
 And if you want to explore Mauritius on your own then these are some hidden gems of Mauritius that you would love to explore.
 But make sure to keep a day aside for sunbath on beaches.

 Mauritius is very dear to me because, besides the welcoming locals, a laid-back island vibe, and the stunning views, our trip to Mauritius came with a few firsts.
 It marked the first time Sayan and I did paragliding and underwater submarine ride.
-Both were two different experience and equally alluring, to say the least.
+Both were two different experiences and equally alluring, to say the least.

 1. La Vanille Nature Park

 La Vanille Nature Park is an ideal place to spend some leisure time with your kids.
 It is an idyllic and stunning park of lush tropical vegetation covering 3.5 hectares.
 You will certainly enjoy the unforgettable experience of walking among the largest group of captive-bred giant Aldabra tortoises in the world.

 They have more than 1000 tortoises in the park and 2000 Nile Crocodiles as well as a variety of other animals such as monkeys, iguanas, bats, deer, geckos, eels, wild boar and more.
 Try this tour to get the most out of your leisure day!

 2. Visit Eureka House (Maison house)